Is College Still Worth It? The Truth About Degrees and Student Loans

 College is not a guarantee.
 It can open doors, but you’ve still got to do the walking.
 The real issue is people treating it like some kind of magic ticket that automatically leads to success.
 It doesn’t.
 It never did.

-Education should be used to grow, not to impress.
-If your goal is freedom, stability, or wealth, the degree alone won’t get you there.
-You need skills, grit, and smart decisions.
+Education should be used to grow, not just to impress.
+If your goal is freedom or financial stability, college is a good investment only if the numbers make sense.

 College is a tool.
 Use it wisely, or don’t use it at all.